+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

 Flight Type: Group & Share Flight Type.

-Your journey starts with early morning transfer to the helicopter terminal at Kathmandu Domestic Airport which will be around 6 to 7 am starting after breakfast.
-Polished morning air and the golden sunrise on the city made the beginning of the unforgettable day.
-Once you arrive, you will do a briefing on safety, weight check and flight briefing with your qualified pilot.
+Your journey starts with an early morning transfer to the helicopter terminal at Kathmandu Domestic Airport, which will be around 6 to 7 am, starting after breakfast.
+Polished morning air and the golden sunrise over the city make the beginning of an unforgettable day.
+Once you arrive, you will do a briefing on safety, a weight check, and a flight briefing with your qualified pilot.

 06:40 AM Lukla (2,800m) Scenic Flight.

-Without much ado, the helicopter takes off and you get a bird s eye view of Kathmandu Valley and proceeds northeast to the Himalayas.
+Without much ado, the helicopter takes off, and you get a bird’s-eye view of Kathmandu Valley and proceed northeast to the Himalayas.
 It takes only a few minutes before snow-capped mountains come in sight.
-After 45 minutes of flight, you will land at the Lukla Airport, which is considered to be the gateway to the Everest, to take a 10 -12 minute refueling.
-This is your first mint of the Himalayan air.
+After 45 minutes of flight, you will land at the Lukla Airport, which is considered to be the gateway to Everest, to take a 10 -12 minute refueling.
+This is your first minute of Himalayan air.

 07.50 AM Fly Over Khumbu Valley

 The flight departs Lukla and heads up the Dudh-Kosi River to the center of the Khumbu Valley.
-Be on the lookout of Namche Bazaar, capital of the Sherpa, as well as the holy monastery of Tengboche.
+Be on the lookout for Namche Bazaar, the capital of the Sherpa, as well as the holy monastery of Tengboche.
 The sights of Ama Dablam, which is also commonly referred to as the Matterhorn of the Himalayas, are amazing.
-The helicopter rises to higher elevations providing you with a panoramic view of some of the highest ranges in the earth.
+The helicopter rises to higher elevations, providing you with a panoramic view of some of the highest ranges on Earth.

-The flight down is scenic with a soft landing at the world renown Hotel Everest View, the third highest luxury hotel in the whole world.
-Here you will get a cozy breakfast with Everest in all its glory an experience only a handful can share.
-You will have approximately 50-60 minutes to rest, enjoy the panorama, freshen up in the air of mountains.
+The flight down is scenic with a soft landing at the world-renowned Hotel Everest View, the third-highest luxury hotel in the whole world.
+Here you will get a cozy breakfast with Everest in all its glory, an experience only a handful can share.
+You will have approximately 50-60 minutes to rest, enjoy the panorama, and freshen up in the air of the mountains.

 Can it be Safe?

 Yes.
-Their helicopters are high altitude capable, and state of the arts and the pilots are well-trained professionals who have thousands of flying hours in the Himalayas.
+Their helicopters are high-altitude-capable, state-of-the-art, and the pilots are well-trained professionals who have thousands of flying hours in the Himalayas.
 Most tour operators normally carry oxygen cylinders as a precautionary measure.

 Types of Helicopter Tour Packages